Neurobiology

 The Department of Neurobiology offers a major in neuroscience, the study of the nervous system from the level of individual genes and proteins that control neural activity through mechanisms that govern complex human behavior and cognition.
 Although traditionally associated with biology and psychology, modern neuroscience is highly interdisciplinary and integrates approaches and ideas from many other areas, including chemistry, physics, mathematics, linguistics, communication sciences, computer science, and engineering.
 The interdisciplinary nature of neuroscience is reflected in the neuroscience curriculum, which provides

-• A strong foundation in principles of chemistry, mathematics, physics, and physiology, as well as practical knowledge in computer programming and statistics
+- A strong foundation in principles of chemistry, mathematics, physics, and molecular biology, as well as practical knowledge in computer programming and statistics

 Students interested in neuroscience should complete the chemistry and math courses and BIOL_SCI 201-0 Molecular Biology listed under related courses in their first year.
-NEUROSCI 202-0 Cellular and Molecular Neuroscience is taken as early as fall of sophomore year followed by NEUROSCI 206-0 Systems and Behavioral Neuroscience before taking 300-level NEUROSCI courses.
-Students entering prior to 2021 should refer to prior year catalogs.
-Neuroscience electives and allied field courses should be chosen with a faculty adviser.
+NEUROSCI 202-0 Cellular and Molecular Neuroscience is taken as early as is practical followed by NEUROSCI 206-0 Systems and Behavioral Neuroscience before taking 300-level NEUROSCI courses.
+Neuroscience electives and allied field courses are listed on our website.

 Practical research experience is highly encouraged.
-See the department website for many for-credit research opportunities with affiliated world-class faculty.
+See the department website for credit-bearing research opportunities with affiliated world-class faculty.

 NEUROSCI 101-7 College Seminar (1 Unit) Small, writing and discussion-oriented course exploring a specific topic or theme, and introducing skills necessary to thriving at Northwestern.
 Not eligible to be applied towards a WCAS major or minor except where specifically indicated.